juliebro/orca-sightings-api/docs/how-tos/howtos.md

 ---
 layout: default
-title: how tos
+title: How to
-parent: overview
+parent: Overview
 nav_order: 3
 ---